 - been granted a Parental Order about the child

 - have applied for, or will apply for within six months of birth, a Parental Order about the child and expect the court to grant such an Order

 - employed by your present employer without a break for at least 26 weeks by the end of the 15th week before the due date

-- earning an average of at least £118 (before tax) per week in the 8 weeks by the end of the 15th week before the due date.
+- earning an average of at least £123 (before tax) per week in the eight weeks by the end of the 15th week before the due date

 You must give your employer 28 days’ notice of the date on which you want SAP to begin and the expected date of birth.
-If it is not possible to give 28 days’ notice, you must tell your employer as soon as you can.
+If it's not possible to give 28 days’ notice, you must tell your employer as soon as you can.
 If your employer considers it was reasonably practicable for you to have given notice earlier than you did, they can refuse to pay you SAP.
-You must also notify your employer of the date of birth.
+You must also tell your employer of the date of birth.

-Your employer may ask for a written statement, in the form of a statutory declaration, that you will meet the requirements stated above in respect of the Parental Order.
+Your employer may ask for a written statement, in the form of a statutory declaration, that you will meet the requirements stated above about the Parental Order.

 SAP is payable from date of birth or, if you are working that day, from the next day.

-If you qualify, you will be entitled to Statutory Adoption Pay for 39 weeks.
-SAP is paid at 90% of your average weekly earnings for the first six weeks.
-For the next 33 weeks SAP is paid at £146.68 or 90 per cent of your average weekly earnings if this is less.
+If you qualify, you'll be entitled to Statutory Adoption Pay for 39 weeks.
+SAP is paid at 90 per cent of your average weekly earnings for the first six weeks.
+For the next 33 weeks SAP is paid at £172.48 (in the year 2023/24) or 90 per cent of your average weekly earnings if this is less.